✅ SAFE — Kiwi

 ✅ Reality: No reaction today does not make a food safe or worthwhile over the long run.
 A stray coping with scraps shows resilience, not that the food is safe.
 They also suffer undiagnosed chronic issues.
 Breeds that tend toward obesity, pancreatitis or allergies need careful portioning, not free feeding.

-"When Indian pet parents ask me about kiwi, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With kiwi, the factors that matter most are preparation and quantity — not just the safety rating.
 The label points the way, but portion and frequency are what truly decide the outcome.
 Begin with the katori amounts here, then fine-tune by your dog's reaction."

 Sources & References